aspirehealth/redux-routable/packages/redux-routable/README.md

   [`path-to-regexp`](https://www.npmjs.com/package/path-to-regexp)) and query
   params (parsed with
   [`query-string`](https://www.npmjs.com/package/query-string)).
 Since
-  parameters come from the location string, all values will come through as strings.
+  parameters come from the location string, all values will be strings.

 ### Helpers